 Messrs.
-Berquist, Bijlani and Platzer and Ms. Hall are each entitled to severance under their respective employment agreements if the Company terminates their employment (other than in the case of termination for "cause" (for those agreements where "cause" is defined), disability, death or retirement) equal to 12 months base salary at their then current rate of salary.
+Hostetter, Berguist, Bijlani and Platzer are each entitled to severance under their respective employment agreements if the Company terminates their employment (other than in the case of termination for "cause" (for those agreements where "cause" is defined), disability, death or retirement) equal to 12 months base salary at their then current rate of salary.
 In addition, Mr. Platzer is entitled to severance prescribed by law in certain foreign jurisdictions which, if greater, would be in lieu of any severance due under any agreements with Quaker Houghton.
 "Cause" is defined in Mr. Platzer's employment agreement as: (i) willful and continued failure (following written notice) of the executive to perform his duties under the employment agreement; or (ii) the willful engaging by the executive in a continued course of misconduct which is materially injurious to Quaker Houghton, monetarily or otherwise.
 In the case of Messrs.
-Berquist and Bijlani and Ms. Hall, "cause" generally means: (i) willful and material breach of their memorandum of employment; (ii) dishonesty, fraud, willful malfeasance, gross negligence or other gross misconduct, in each case relating to the performance of duties which is materially injurious to Quaker Houghton; or (iii) conviction of or plea of guilty or nolo contendere to a felony.
+Hostetter, Berguist and Bijlani, "cause" generally means: (i) willful and material breach of their memorandum of employment; (ii) dishonesty, fraud, willful malfeasance, gross negligence or other gross misconduct, in each case relating to the performance of duties which is materially injurious to Quaker Houghton; or (iii) conviction of or plea of guilty or nolo contendere to a felony.
 Messrs.
-Berquist, Bijlani and Platzer and Ms. Hall are also entitled to reasonable outplacement assistance under their respective employment agreements.
+Hostetter, Berquist, Bijlani and Platzer are also entitled to reasonable outplacement assistance under their respective employment agreements.
 Messrs.
-Berquist's, Bijlani's and Platzer's and Ms. Hall's severance payments are contingent upon signing a form of release satisfactory to Quaker Houghton.
-None of the Named Executive Officers are entitled to severance under their employment agreements if they terminate their employment voluntarily, even if for good reason.
+Hostetter's, Berquist's, Bijlani's and Platzer's severance payments are contingent upon signing a form of release satisfactory to Quaker Houghton.
+None of the Named Executive Officers are entitled to severance under their employment agreements if they terminate their employment voluntarily. even if for good reason.
 Under their respective employment agreements, Messrs.
-Berquist and Bijlani and Ms. Hall would receive any severance payments in semi-monthly installments and Mr. Platzer would receive any severance payments in a lump sum.
+Hostetter, Berguist and Bijlani would receive any severance payments in semi-monthly installments and Mr. Platzer would receive any severance payments in a lump sum.
 See also the discussion under the caption "Termination Other than for Cause, Disability, Death or Retirement" in this proxy statement.